kercre123/victor/README.md

 lldb Commands
 ==========================

- * To exit lldb, type `safequit` and hit return.
-This is specific to ios-deploy.

  * Control-C seems to just crash the ios app without fully closing it.

- * Both `quit` and `exit` work as well, but you must confirm by typing y and hitting return.
+ * Type `quit` or `exit` and hit enter, then `y` and hit enter to confirm.

+ * ios-deploy also adds the `safequit` command, but sometimes it only kills the process and you have to `quit` afterward.

  * Note that all these commands work when logs are spamming, even if they get cut off.

  * Sometimes lldb hangs.
 In that case, use activity monitor to force quit lldb or open a new terminal and type `pkill lldb`.

+ * Sometimes it hides console input after it closes.
+In that case, you can type `reset` and hit enter.

 Here's a good link for basic commands: [I don't really want to learn lldb, I just want to fix a crash.](http://meowni.ca/posts/unscary-lldb/)